47deg/scalacon21-slides/README.md

 ## Reveal.js

-This is the base template for [reveal.js](reveal) that you can use in your talk.
+This is the base template for [reveal.js](/reveal) that you can use in your talk.

-We use markdown.
-To add content, you must update the `slides/01.md`.
-In this file, we have a list of all the html elements that you can use in your talk.

 ## Google Slides